twitter-archive/flockdb/doc/blog.md

 receive write traffic immediately, and receive a dump of data from the old parititions slowly in the background.
 Once the dump is over, the partition is immediately "live" and ready to receive reads.

-The app servers (affectionately called "flapps") are written in scala, are stateless, and are horizontally scalable.
+The app servers (affectionately called "flapps") are written in Scala, are stateless, and are horizontally scalable.
 We can add more as query load increases, independent of the databases.
-They expose a very small thrift API to clients, though we've written [a ruby client](http://github.com/twitter/flockdb-client) with a much richer interface.
+They expose a very small thrift API to clients, though we've written [a Ruby client](http://github.com/twitter/flockdb-client) with a much richer interface.

 ![it's in the cloud](flockdb-layout.png)

-We use [the gizzard library](http://github.com/twitter/gizzard) to handle the partitioning layer, so a forwarding table maps ranges of source IDs to physical databases, and replication is handled by building a tree of such tables under the same forwarding address.
-Write operations are acknowledged after being journalled locally, so that minor database problems are decoupled from website response times.
+We use [the Gizzard library](http://github.com/twitter/gizzard) to handle partitioning layer.
+A forwarding layer maps ranges of source IDs to physical databases, and replication is handled by building a tree of such tables under the same forwarding address.
+Write operations are acknowledged after being journalled locally, so that disruptions in database availability or performance are decoupled from website response times.

-Each edge is actually stored twice: once in the "forward" direction (indexed and partitioned by the source ID) and once in the "backward" direction (using the destination ID).
-That way a query like "Who follows me?" is just as efficient as "Who do I follow?", and the answer to each query lives entirely on a single partition.
+Each edge is actually stored twice: once in the "forward" direction (indexed and partitioned by the source ID) and once in the "backward" direction (indexed and partitioned by the destination ID).
+That way a query like "Who follows me?" is just as efficient as "Who do I follow?", and the answer to each query can be found entirely on a single partition.

 The end result is a cluster of commodity servers that we can expand as needed.
 Over the winter, we added 50% database capacity without anyone noticing.
-We currently store over 13 billion edges and sustain peak traffic of 20k writes/second and 100k reads/second.
+We currently store over **13 billion edges** and sustain peak traffic of **20k writes/second** and **100k reads/second**.

 ## Lessons learned